vaharoni/devops/docs/infra/Hetzner.md

 helm show values harbor/harbor > tmp/harbor-values.yaml
 ```

-But in general this is unnecessary as a satisfactory [harbor-values.yaml](../../infra/hetzner/harbor-values.yaml) is already provided.
+But in general this is unnecessary as a satisfactory `.devops/infra/hetzner/harbor-values.yaml` file is already provided.

 Issue a certificate from Lets Encrypt: